kadena-community/kadena.js/packages/libs/client-examples/README.md

   // - sigs: an array that has the same length as signers in the command but all filled by undefined

   // Now you need to sign the transaction; you can do it in a way that suits you.
-  // We exported some helpers like `signWithChainweaver` and signWithWalletConnect, but you can also use other wallets.
+  // We exported some helpers like `signWithChainweaver` and `signWithWalletConnect`, but you can also use other wallets.
-  // For example, if you are using EckoWallet, it has a specific API for signing transactions.
+  // By the end, the signer function should fill the sigs array and return the signed transaction. const { sigs } = (await signWithChainweaver(transaction)) as ICommand;
-  // By the end, the signer function should fill the sigs array and return the signed transaction. const signedTr = await signWithChainweaver(transaction);
+  // signWithChainweaver already returns a signedTx and its completely safe to use it, but I rather extracted the sigs part and regenerated the signedTx again, its double security, if you are using a wallet that are not completely sure about it's implementation, its better to do tha same technique. const signedTx: ICommand = { ...transaction, sigs };

-  // As the signer function could be an external function, we double-check if the transaction is signed correctly. if (!isSignedCommand(signedTr)) {
+  // As the signer function could be an external function, we double-check if the transaction is signed correctly. if (!isSignedTransaction(signedTx)) {
     throw new Error('TX_IS_NOT_SIGNED');
   }

   // Now it's time to submit the transaction; this function returns the requestDescriptor {requestKey, networkId, chainId}.
-  // by storing this object in a permanent storage you always can fetch the result of the transaction from the blockchain const requestDescriptor = await submit(signedTr);
+  // by storing this object in a permanent storage you always can fetch the result of the transaction from the blockchain const requestDescriptor = await submit(signedTx);
   // We listen for the result of the request. const response = await listen(requestDescriptor);
   // Now we need to check the status.